Get started in 5 minutes!

-Run a single scan
+Start a single scan:

-~/bin/ecomscan --key n8sFtfpWzz --report [email protected] /var/www/magento
+~/bin/ecomscan --key=n8sFtfpWzz [email protected] /var/www/magento

 Set up monitoring

-10 * * * * ~/bin/ecomscan --key <your_key> --monitor <your_email> <store_path>
+10 * * * * ~/bin/ecomscan --key=<your_key> --monitor=<your_email> <store_path>

 eComscan will run at the lowest priority, so it will not affect the performance of your store.
 Should it find anything out of the ordinary, it will alert you via mail.
 It will not send you repeat alerts.
-However, you can always do a full scan with the --report option.

 /srv/bin/ecomscan --key <your_key> --monitor <your_email> /srv/public_html